ymLeiFDU/CORE-Ordinal-Regression/README.md

   alt="The beautiful MDN logo.">
 </figure>

-Also for the MORPH test set, we randomly selected 200 samples and got the following nearly one-dimensional results:
+Also for the MORPH test set, we randomly selected 200 samples and got the following nearly one-dimensional results, verifying our motivation.
 <figure>
   <img
   src="figures/MORPH_200samples.jpg"